yairtes/The-8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 ### 9. Can we use the `avg_transaction` column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?

+Let's check.<br/>
+1. We will calculate the average with the avg_transaction column<br/>
+2. We will sum and devide the sales from the transactions and group it with the year and platform <br/>
+the second aprouch is the safe one, and we want to see if the results are identical.

 ````sql
 SELECT
   year,